lxd-nomad/lxd-nomad/docs/usage/shared_folders.rst

 functionality on a per-share basis.
 One reason you might want to do this, is when you are using privileged containers and ensuring the container user matches the uid and gid of the host system.
-This allows a share to be mapped without the use of ACLs, however the user should be aware of the security implications for making shares world-writable.
+This allows a share to be mapped without the use of ACLs, however the user should be aware of the security implications of making shares world-writable.
 This may be acceptable for development only containers for example.

 .. code-block:: yaml